S.D.E.

 S.D.E.
 (Sports, Drugs & Entertainment) is the second studio album by Harlem rapper Cam'ron.
-The album was originally titled "The Rough, Rough, Rough Album" and was set for a 1999 release, however the project was pushed back to 2000 and many new songs were recorded.
+The album was originally titled The Rough, Rough, Rough Album and was set for a 1999 release, however the project was pushed back to 2000 and many new songs were recorded.
 The album was finally released on September 19, 2000, by Epic Records.
 It features guest appearances from Destiny's Child, Noreaga, Dutch & Spade, Ol' Dirty Bastard, Prodigy, Freekey Zekey, Juelz Santana, and Jim Jones.
-The album debuted and peaked at no.14, selling 73,000 copies in its first week.
+The album debuted and peaked at number 14 on the Billboard 200, selling 73,000 copies in its first week.
+There's a remix of the song "What Means The World To You" which features Ludacris, Trina, UGK and Juelz Santana.